tamago1908/Cursor-Changer.bat/README.md

 - *Some Bugs*

 > The size of BATCH is now about 220KB and the number of lines has exceeded 5000...
 Most of the increase is due to OOBE.
-> Also, the changelog for this update is long and will likely be missed by the update checker as of 1.13 beta4.
+> Also, the changelog for this update is long and will likely be missed by the update checker as of 1.13 β4.

 > Known issues :
-> In very rare cases, a message saying that the configuration file does not exist even though it does, and when regenerated, the configuration file is generated on the desktop
+> In very rare cases, a message saying that the configuration file does not exist even though it does, and when regenerated, the configuration file is generated on the desktop.
 > Some features are incomplete and not perfect.
 Probably Complete at 1.13β6
 ___